 Q: But isn’t a Chapter 13 bankruptcy bad on my credit?

-A: Yes, but so is a debt counseling program.
+A: Yes, but it’s only on there for 7 years, and so is a debt counseling program.
 Do you want a shiny credit report or do you wish to finally debt-free?
 Sometimes these goals oppose one another.

 Reasons why you want Chapter 13 bankruptcy to consolidate debt: